Principal Bundles and Gauge Theories: Key Insights

-\qquad \\ \\ \textbf{Notation and Conventions} \\ Throughout the text, maps and actions will be assumed to be smooth, i.e. $C^\infty$, unless stated otherwise.\\ \\ At times, we use the notation $m\in M$, $g\in G$, $s\in S$, $f\in F$, $p\in P$, $v\in V$, without specifying this.
+\qquad \\ \\ \textbf{Notation and Conventions} \\ Throughout the text, maps and actions will be assumed to be smooth, i.e. $C^\infty$, unless stated otherwise.\\ \\ At times, we use the notation $m\in M$, $g\in G$, $s\in S$, $f\in F$, $p\in P$, $v\in V$, without further comment.
 Moreover, principal connection $1$-forms are denoted by $\omega$ and equivariant maps in $C^\infty(P,W)$ from a principal $G$-bundle to a vector space with a $G$-action are denoted by $\psi$.

 If $F\ra{\pi}M$ is a fibre bundle and $m\in M$, $F_m$ denotes the fibre of $\pi$ over $m$: $\pi^{-1}(m)$.
 Moreover, we use the conventional abuse of notation, sometimes writing $F$ for a fibre bundle instead of $F\ra{\pi}M$.
-A second abuse of notation is the dot notation for a group action if there is no ambiguity in which action we mean.\\ \\ A glossary of notations can be found at the end of this thesis.
+A second abuse of notation is the dot notation for a group action if there is no ambiguity in which action we mean.\\ \\ A glossary of notation can be found at the end of this thesis.